 Murder at Elmstow Minster – the Blurb

-It is the 830s; a time of warring Anglo-Saxon kingdoms, conflict between Christianity and paganism, and outbursts of fear of divine retribution.
+It is the 830s; a time of warring Anglo Saxons kingdoms, the conflict between Christianity and paganism, and outbursts of fear of divine retribution.
 Elmstow Minster – a community of nuns in the Kingdom of the East Angles – has been recently established to atone for the execution of a young prince.
 The minster is torn into two camps – pious nuns and those who have no intention of giving up their worldly ways.
 These ungodly women are supported by powerful donors, who treat Elmstow as an aristocratic whoring nest.
 The abbess of Elmstow is humiliated by the influence wielded over her minster by these rich patrons and plots revenge.
 Two naked bodies are discovered, hanged together.

-A young, introspective priest, Father Eadred, is sent to Elmstow to spy on the declining standards and against his wishes becomes entangled in the task of uncovering the guilty.
+A young, introspective priest, Father Eadred, is sent to Elmstow to spy on the declining standards and against his wishes becomes entangled in this mysterious double murder and the task of uncovering the guilty.
 He challenges the traditional approach of using an ordeal of hot iron to identify the culprits.
 Instead, he has the novel idea of exploring the evidence.
 He faces significant opposition, including an attempt on his life.
 Eadred is befriended by a hermit monk who becomes the only person with whom he can talk about his detection.